-Due on Canvas: February 10th by midnight
+Due on Canvas: February 7th by 5pm

 2. STUDENT LEARNING AGREEMENT - (10 pts)

 The student learning agreement provides students with the opportunity to participate in the planning of their field experience.
 Each student is responsible for the actual writing of their learning agreement but is strongly encouraged to collaborate with their field supervisor in developing the agreement.